Garleenn/Garleenn/README.md

 - 👋 Hi, I’m @Garleenn
-- 👀 I’m interested in programming on JavaScript and Vue.js!
+- 👀 I’m interested in programming on JavaScript, Vue.js, React, Node.js and MongoDB!
-- 🌱 I’m currently learning Node.js and MongoDB)
+- 🌱 I’m currently learning React and Next.js)
 - 📫 How to reach me: Discord: @garleenn